 Photo Traffic Enforcement is a safety program focused on changing driver behavior at red light intersections through a comprehensive effort involving engineering, education and enforcement.
 Initially, only enforcement of red light violations will be activated.
 The system however, is capable of expanding to also enforce speed limits.
-As the operational flow and capacities are determined with red light violations, speed enforcement will be added.
+As the operational flow and processes determined with red light violations, speed enforcement is expected to be added.

 How does Photo Red Light Work?

 Cameras monitor intersection approaches through advanced detection and imaging technology.
 A camera takes two images of the vehicle progressing through the red light.
-Technician and a Tigard Police officer review each violation before a citation is mailed to ensure that the driver failed to stop for a red light.
+A technician and a Tigard Police officer review each violation before a citation is mailed to ensure that the driver failed to stop for a red light.